-Dino e Toni doesn’t stand out from the street, but this is one of the best restaurants near the Vatican, Rome.
-This typical Roman trattoria that serves honest Roman food for a fair price.
+Dino e Toni doesn’t stand out from the street, but this is one of the best restaurants near the Vatican.
+This typical Roman trattoria serves honest Roman food for a fair price.
 We even have a video on it.

-Tip: There’s no menu at this Prati restaurant.
-Just nod when they ask if you want antipasto, then pasta, then meat then dessert.
+Pro Tip: There’s no menu at this Prati restaurant.
+Just nod when they ask if you want antipasto, then pasta, then meat, and then dessert.
 You’ll often get a bottle of limoncello at the end of your meal to help digestion.
 Come hungry.

-La Pergola is considered to be in the institution of Italian dining.
-This three-star Michelin rated restaurant has continuously earned its crown year after year.
+La Pergola is considered to be the institution of Italian dining.
+This three-star Michelin restaurant has continuously earned its crown year after year.
 Let’s put it this way, there are 137 three-star rated Michelin restaurants on Earth.
-9 of those are in Italy and La Pergola is the only one in Rome.
+Nine of those are in Italy, and La Pergola is the only one in Rome.

-If you are looking for a fancy night out for a very special occasion then you are in the right place.
-Dress nice, bring your appetite and checkbook.
+If you’re looking for a fancy night out for a very special occasion, then you’re in the right place.
+Dress nice and bring your appetite and your checkbook.
 This may be the best meal you ever have.
-It is definitely the best restaurant near the Vatican and also the most expensive so it is your choice!
+It’s definitely the best restaurant near the Vatican and also the most expensive, so it’s your choice.

 200 Gradi (due cento gradi)

-Tip: order your panino from the cashier and grab a ticket.
-They call your number when your panino is ready.
+Pro Tip: Order your panino from the cashier and grab a ticket.
+They’ll call your number when your panino is ready.

 Pompi Tiramisù (Coffee)

 Pompi has consistently made the best tiramisu in Rome for decades.
-If you happen to eat lunch or dinner near here, skip dolce and have it here.
-If you ask someone local to Rome where to get the best Tiramisù, 9 times out of 10 they are going to say Pompi without hesitating.
+If you happen to eat lunch or dinner nearby, skip dessert and have it here.
+If you ask someone local to Rome where to get the best Tiramisù, nine times out of 10 they’re going to say Pompi without hesitation.

 They also make a great espresso or cappuccino.
-You could have your morning coffee here prior to your Vatican tour.
-The question is, would you crush a tiramisù at 7 am?
+You could have your morning coffee here before your Vatican tour.
+The only question is, would you crush a tiramisù at 7 am?

 You can’t mention eating by the Vatican Museums and Sistine Chapel without mentioning Mercato Trionfale.
-Inside there are tons of sandwich shops, pizza shops, or places to get local products like cheese and meats.
+Inside, there are tons of sandwich shops, pizza shops, and places to get local products like cheese and meats.
 You won’t write home about your experience, but it is a cool market to walk around and food is plentiful.

 Bar Giulio Cesare

-Ok – this place is a hard sell.
+Ok, this place is a hard sell.
 It doesn’t look cool.
-It actually looks like a tourist trap and by all means, it might be.
+It actually looks like a tourist trap and it may well be.
 That said, they have an amazing cornetto crema di riso.
-They make them fresh each hour.
-They are warm and delicious.
+They make them fresh each hour, so they are warm and delicious.

-RSVP?
-You can and probably will work, but most inexpensive restaurants treat RSVPs loosely due to the number of no-shows.
+Reservations: You can make reservations and it will probably work, but most inexpensive restaurants treat reservations loosely due to the number of no-shows.
 Ask for a glass of wine while you wait.

-Service?
-Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
-Enjoy your time not being in a rush.
+Service: Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
+Enjoy your time in Rome.

-Tipping?
-A few euros per person is great.
-If you want to give your 10 to 20% be our guest, but not necessary.
+Tipping: A few euros per person is great.
+If you want to give your 10 – 20% be our guest, but it’s not necessary.
 That said, everyone likes more money.